CarlVerret/csFastFloat/README.md

 an optional `out int characters_consumed` parameter to track the number of characters consumed by the number pattern.

-# Testing

-The set of unit tests in /TestcsFastFloat project combines unit tests from many libraries.
-It includes tests used by the Go Team.
-Additionnal info on Nigel Tao's work can be found [here](https://nigeltao.github.io/blog/2020/eisel-lemire.html#testing).

 # Credit
 This library is the main project in my master's degree under the direction of Professor [Daniel Lemire](https://github.com/lemire) at TELUQ University.